When Do Unregistered NDIS Providers Have to Register? SIL Registration Deadline Explained

 Why Waiting Is a Mistake

 Many providers are taking a "wait and see" approach to the new registration requirements.
-This is a high-risk strategy that could force providers to cease operations, especially now that the NDIS Commission has released the 1 July 2026 transition date.
+This is a high-risk strategy that could force providers to cease operations, especially now that the NDIS Commission has released SIL transition information.

 The Audit Bottleneck Problem